 Then, empower your leaders to fulfill your vision.
 Yes, it will be hard, and they won’t do things exactly how you would.
 And that’s okay.
-There may be multiple ways to realize the same vision, and you might find that your children’s pastor wants to take Path B while you might have taken Path A. But as long as it gets you to your vision, do the exact specifics really matter?
+There may be multiple ways to realize the same vision, and you might find that your children’s pastor wants to take Path B while you might have taken Path A. But as long as it gets you to your vision, and is coupled with humility in service, do the exact specifics matter?

 Don’t get me wrong - it will feel like they matter.
 But you’ll start to slowly release your grasp on the reins, and even enjoy seeing your vision come to life through your entire team’s efforts.
 Here’s an example.
 The last Wednesday of every month, we hold a family dinner for our members.
 I come from a catering background and was trained by a French chef, so I love cooking and you can imagine I’m particular about how I do it.
 But as I’m writing this, my second year intern is in the kitchen cooking our low-country shrimp boil, not me.

 If I’m being honest, it’s killing me to think about whether he’s using enough Old Bay Seasoning and if somehow it’s all going to go epically wrong.
 But, I have to let him spread his wings and learn.
 He’s talented, he has a heart for Christ, he likes to serve and that’s what he’s doing.
 I gave him enough training in this area for him to know the framework of what to do, as well as the purpose behind our family dinners, and so I now need to give him the autonomy to make it happen.